Justin Haythe: Screenwriting career

 After, Haythe was a co-writer and executive producer of Snitch, a 2013 action-thriller film starring Dwayne Johnson.
 The project was first set up in 2004 by Guy East and Nigel Sinclair, partners at Spitfire Pictures.
 They were inspired by a Frontline documentary about how changes to the federal drug policy of the United States encouraged the incarcerated to snitch on their accomplices.
 Haythe also helped rewrite The Lone Ranger, a 2013 Disney/Bruckheimer-produced re-imagining of the iconic radio character, starring Armie Hammer and Johnny Depp.
 The script was originally written by Pirates of the Caribbean and Shrek scribes Terry Rossio and Ted Elliot, and had more of a supernatural element with werewolves and "ghost coyotes", which was ultimately toned down in the finished film.

 Haythe reunited with Lone Ranger director Gore Verbinski to write A Cure for Wellness, a 2016 science fiction psychological horror thriller film.
 He wrote a draft of the Queen musical biopic Bohemian Rhapsody.
 He wrote the Cold War spy thriller Red Sparrow, released in 2018, starring Jennifer Lawrence, and did rewrites on Morbius.

 In 2022, Haythe created the period television drama The Serpent Queen, centering on the life and political schemes of Catherine de' Medici, for Starz.
-It got renewed for a second season on October 27, 2022.
+It got renewed for a second and final season on October 27, 2022.